 Flavoured sparkling water is all the rage these days, with people seeking a healthier alternative to both sugary soft drinks and alcohol.
-Dash is fast becoming one of the best-known spritzer brands in the UK and beyond, and in this Dash water review I look at whether the products are worth your time and money.
+Dash has fast become one of the best-known spritzer brands in the UK and beyond, and in this Dash water review I look at whether the products are worth your time and money.

 I drink a LOT of spritzers.
-I quit alcohol several months ago, and didn’t want to replace it with empty calories with unhealthy soft drinks.
+I quit alcohol over two years ago, and didn’t want to replace it with empty calories with unhealthy soft drinks.
 I get through cases upon cases of sparkling water, so thought it would be fun to review and compare them.

 You might not think there could be much variation between different waters flavoured with a bit of fruit.
 However, it’s surprising how nuanced they can be – both in flavour and brand ethos.